aiur100/ai-notify/README.md

 - `TRELLO_TOKEN`: Your Trello API token
 - `TRELLO_BOARD_ID`: ID of the Trello board to monitor
 - `TRELLO_CALLBACK_URL`: URL for Trello callbacks (your Lambda URL)
+- `TESTING`: When set to "true", all notifications are routed to the BOT_TEST_CHANNEL regardless of content

 ## Deployment to AWS Lambda